FAIRDataTeam/fairmetadata4j/README.md

 ### Summary

 Library that provides java utilities for creating and manipulating `FAIR metadata`.
+Refer to this project's wiki page for more details [link](https://github.com/DTL-FAIRData/fairmetadata4j/wiki)